apitafilms/3432/README.md

 ## HOW DO I HELP?
 * Archive this repo.
 * Send us digital currency.
-  - * 20% will help fund our research equitment. (calling apps, reverse facial analysis, etc.)
+  - * 20% will help fund our research equipment. (calling apps, reverse facial analysis, etc.)
   - * 30% will go towards homeless people.
   - * 50% will go to LGBTQIA+ charities.